Known For : Echo Point, Munnar Photo Point Atukkad Waterfalls

 Best Time: July to March

-Known For : Thevalli Palace Amritapuri Mahatma Gandhi Beach and Park
+Known For : Thevally Palace Amritapuri Mahatma Gandhi Beach and Park

 A treasure trove of natural wonders and historical edifices, Kollam is an enchanting town with backwaters and picturesque landscapes.
 Located 70kms away from Thiruvananthapuram, Kerala, Kollam is a commercial centre and home to India’s cashew producing industry.
 Popularly known as Quilon, it is often regarded as the gateway to the backwaters of Kerala.
 It sits on the bank of the Ashtamudi Lake, hence, cruising along the Alappuzha route is one of the main highlights of the region.